Mostafa-wael/Redis-Guide-for-Beginners/Readme.md

 Configuring persistence in Redis is done through the configuration file (`redis.conf`) or runtime configurations.
 You can choose either RDB, AOF, or both based on your needs.

-Of course!
-Let's continue the tutorial and explore Redis Streams.

 ## Step 11: Redis Streams

-Redis Streams is a data structure designed for managing real-time data streams.
+Redis Streams is a data structure designed to manage real-time data streams.
 It's a log-like data structure where data (events) is stored in chronological order -in the order they occurred or were created, from the earliest to the most recent- and can be consumed by multiple consumers.
 Streams are useful for building applications that handle real-time events and messaging systems.

 Streams consist of entries called messages, and each message is associated with a unique ID.
 Messages are stored in chronological order, and new messages are always appended at the end of the stream.